wburt/demo-app/Openshift_Tutorial.md

 ##  Removing your application

-When you are finished examining your application, you can take it down by running `oc uninstall <your initials>`
+When you are finished examining your application, you can take it down by running `helm uninstall <your initials>`

 <br/><br/>